 We design the training towards the actual tasks that people must do in their specific positions in their real company.
 We work with management to ensure that the reporting structures, processes and systems that they need to be able to do their work responsibly and accountably, are gradually rolled out.

-NUMBER 2 Assess the ROI
+NUMBER 2 Decide on milestones and assess the ROI

 NUMBER 3 Mitigate risk